dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/walkthrough-mapping-properties-using-the-windowsformshost-element.md

   - "mapping properties [WPF]"
   - "WindowsFormsHost element property mapping [WPF]" ms.assetid: 74809167-bf8e-48b7-a2e7-b4ea08bc7d8c
+description: Learn how to use the PropertyMap property to map Windows Presentation Foundation properties on a hosted Windows Forms control.
 ---
 # Walkthrough: Mapping Properties Using the WindowsFormsHost Element